Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. epigraph::

-    All living things, willfully or not, are destined to rise above one another; thus is the way of nature.
-Is it not simply natural, then, to seek the truest final Ascension, learning from the folly of those who came before?
+    *All living things, willfully or not, are destined to rise above one another; thus is the way of nature.
+Is it not simply natural, then, to seek the truest final Ascension, learning from the folly of those who came before?*

-    -- unknown

 Secondary Path prefix: "Eminent"